eyzx7x/docs-supergluu-prod/3.0.0/sources/index.md

 # Super Gluu Documentation
-Super Gluu is a secure two-factor authentication mobile application based on the free open source [oxPush3 code](https://github.com/GluuFederation/oxPush3).
-Super Gluu can be used to achieve multi-factor authentication to applications that use your free open source [Gluu Server](http://gluu.org/gluu-server) for login.
+Super Gluu is a secure authentication mobile application based on the free open source [oxPush3 code](https://github.com/GluuFederation/oxPush3).

+Super Gluu is tightly bundled with the [Gluu Server](https://gluu.org/gluu-server), a free open source identity and access management platform, and can be used to achieve strong authentication to applications that leverage the Gluu Server for user login.

 The Super Gluu documentation is organized into the following sections: